DavidNexuss/CacheSimulator/README.md

 # A simple LRU N way and victim cache simulator

-This utility allows you to emulate the behavior of either an lru cache or a victim cache.
+This utility allows you to simulate the behavior of either an lru cache or a victim cache.
 Useful for doing ec and ac homework.

-Cache hits is printed to stdout, additional information is printed to stderr.
+Cache hits are printed to stdout, additional information is printed to stderr.
 Compile with make

 Expected input: